Convergence analysis of a Local Discontinuous Galerkin approximation for nonlinear systems with balanced Orlicz-structure: Numerical experiments

-In this section, we apply the LDG scheme \eqref{eq:DG} (or \eqref{eq:primal}), described above, to solve numerically the system \eqref{eq:p-lap} with the nonlinear operator $\AAA:\setR^{d\times d}\to\setR^{d\times d}$, for every $\bP\in\setR^{d\times d}$ defined by $\AAA(\bP) :=(\delta+\vert \bP\vert)^{p-2}\bP$, where $\delta:=1\textrm{e}{-}3$~and~${p\in (1,\infty)}$.
-We approximate the discrete solution $\bu_h\in U^k_h$ of the nonlinear problem~\eqref{eq:DG}~deploying the Newton line search algorithm of \textsf{PETSc}, cf.~\cite{PETSc19}, with an absolute tolerance~of $1\textrm{e}{-}8$ and a relative tolerance of $1\textrm{e}{-}10$.
-The linear system emerging~in~each Newton step is solved deploying \textsf{PETSc}'s preconditioned~biconjugate~gradient~stabilized~method (BiCGSTAB) with an incomplete LU~factorization.
-For~the numerical fluxes~\eqref{def:flux-u} and \eqref{def:flux-A}, we choose the parameter $\alpha>0$ according to Table \ref{tb0} as a~function~of~${p\in (1,\infty)}$.
-This choice is in accordance~with~the~choice~in~\cite[Table~1]{dkrt-ldg}.
+We approximate the discrete solution~${\bu_h\in U^k_h}$ of the nonlinear problem \eqref{eq:DG} deploying the Newton line search algorithm of \textsf{PETSc} (version 3.16.1),~cf.~\cite{PETSc19}, with an absolute tolerance of $\tau_{abs}=1\textrm{e}{-}8$ and a relative tolerance of $\tau_{rel}=1\textrm{e}{-}10$.~The~linear system emerging in each Newton step is solved deploying \textsf{PETSc}'s preconditioned biconjgate gradient stabilized method (BCGSTAB) with an~incomplete~LU~factorizaton.
+For~the numerical flux \eqref{def:flux-A}, we choose the parameter $\alpha>0$ according to Table \ref{tb0} as a function of~${p\in (1,\infty)}$.
+This choice is in accordance~with~the~choice~in~\mbox{\cite[Table~1]{dkrt-ldg}}.